Mike Ford Preview, Player Props: Mariners vs. Reds

-On Tuesday, Mike Ford (batting .360 in his past 10 games) and the Seattle Mariners face the Cincinnati Reds, whose starting pitcher will be Connor Phillips.
+On Wednesday, Mike Ford (.615 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners play the Cincinnati Reds, whose starting pitcher will be Lyon Richardson.
 First pitch is at 6:40 PM ET.

-In his last game, he racked up two hits (going 2-for-4 with a home run and an RBI) against the Reds.
+In his most recent game he had a hitless performance (0-for-3) against the Reds.

 Mike Ford Game Info & Props vs. the Reds